wullaski/dolenworks/projects/syracuse-university-cobalt.md

 image_alt: A screenshot of the homepage.
 site_link: https://hr.syr.edu
 ---
-This theme is provided for organizations within Syracuse University like <a href="{{ site_link | url }}">HR</a> to use.
+This theme is provided for organizations within Syracuse University to use.
 I fix bugs, add features and worked to make it WCAG 2.0 AA compliant.

+<a href="{{ site_link | url }}">Visit hr.syr.edu</a>